ProtoKOLs (KOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ProtoKOLs Historical Price

-According to the latest data gathered on ProtoKOLs live price page, the current price of ProtoKOLs is 0.316871USD.
-The circulating supply of ProtoKOLs(KOL) is 10.00M KOL , giving it a market capitalization of $3.17M.
+According to the latest data gathered on ProtoKOLs live price page, the current price of ProtoKOLs is 0.330131USD.
+The circulating supply of ProtoKOLs(KOL) is 10.00M KOL , giving it a market capitalization of $3.30M.

 The ProtoKOLs Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KOL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.